Diseases & Conditions

 Patients with high-energy fractures will almost always go to an urgent care center or emergency room for initial treatment because of the severity of their symptoms.

-These patients may also have additional injuries to the head, chest, abdomen, or legs.
+These patients may also have additional injuries to the head, chest, abdomen, or arms and legs.
 If their injuries cause significant blood loss, it could lead to shock — a life-threatening condition that can result in organ failure.

 Physical Examination